These organic nanotechnology processes have short dwell times

 Sealing 691 preserves metal's inherent lubricity and leaves technical characteristics unaffected, so it has substantial advantages for electronic applications such as plug connectors.
 It can be used in rack or barrel equipment, and is particularly well-suited to reel-to-reel equipment.

-Sealing 691 was developed by Umicore Galvanotechnik as an improved version of its popular Antitarnish 616 PLUS.
-It is available throughout North America exclusively from Uyemura.
+Sealing 691 and 692 were developed by Umicore Galvanotechnik as improved versions of their popular Antitarnish 616 PLUS.
+They are available throughout North America exclusively from Uyemura.

 Also available: Sealing 691 EL (electrolytic process)

 Sealing 691 EL protects technical precious metal surfaces, including electrical contacts.
-Advantages include reduced coefficient of friction, improved sliding performance for connectors and and long-term protection of the functional layer, even under high mechanical stress.
+Advantages include reduced coefficient of friction, improved sliding performance for connectors, and long-term protection of the functional layer, even under high mechanical stress.
 In addition, electrical characteristics, solderability and contact resistance are all unaffected.

 Silver surfaces treated with Sealing 691 EL as a final layer produce outstanding results in K2S tests.
 Sealing 691 EL was developed for electrolytic application in continuous lines and has a very short contact time.